Calypso Night

 Welcome to my collection of original nature poems.
 Everyone needs a “happy place,” and nature happens to be mine.
-That’s why I am making these nature poems available, to give poetry lovers a chance to explore and commune with the great outdoors, even when they have to stay inside.
-These poems make wonderful gifts, cards, and meditations…but please remember to email a request to me and include full copyright information on every copy made.
+That’s why I’m making these nature poems available online.
+They offer readers a chance to explore and commune with the great outdoors, even when they can’t be there personally!
+These poems also make wonderful gifts, cards, and meditations.
+Please remember to email a request to me before using one of my nature poems.
+Include full copyright information on every copy made.
 (For internet use, a link back to the poem on this site is required.)

 Listen as the rhythm